Maroochydore City Centre Automated Waste Collection System (AWCS)

 - Removal of heavy waste collection vehicles from city streets.
 This provides multiple benefits including the ability to remove trucks from city centres (altering road design), elimination of noise disturbances associated with vehicle borne waste collection and the reduction of tailpipe carbon emissions associated with the waste collection process.

 - Increase in recycling rates through segregated waste transportation.

-Lucid are the only engineering consultancy in Australia with experience in designing the full AWCS system including central plant, infrastructure, public realm waste collection and private developments.
-In addition to our role below, Lucid have assisted in writing the Prescribed Waste Infrastructure Standard (PWIS) to which all future AWCS in the area must conform.
+Lucid is the only engineering consultancy in Australia with experience in designing the full AWCS system including central plant, infrastructure, public realm waste collection and private developments.
+In addition to our role below, Lucid has assisted in writing the Prescribed Waste Infrastructure Standard (PWIS) to which all future AWCS in the area must conform.